 Living out of your vehicle and on the road is a pretty affordable thing to do, even with today’s high gas prices.

 But the largest cost, most likely, will be related to gas and to your automobile.
+For more details about preparing, be sure to check out my road trip planning guide.

 Climbing Road Trip Budget